jeevanng/mountain_bike_api/readme.md

 # Describe your projects *models* in terms of relationships they have with each other (R8)

+Each entity will have a primary key.
+This enables us to establish relationships between two entities with the use of foreign keys.

+A relational database built upon this model enables referential integrity, data integrity and enforces constraints.

+We are also able to retrieve information through these foreign keys and customise routes to handle different methods.

 1. Users
     - Contains primary key
 2. Comments